Iconic Foods of Canada: Alberta

-Oh, to be Alberta bound!
-Some go for the oil jobs, others for the mountains, but there’s something for everyone in Alberta.
+Oh, to be Alberta bound.
+Some go for the oil jobs, others for the mountains, (myself, for the wondrous foods of Alberta!) but there’s something for everyone.
 There’s Star Trek and Dinosaurs!
 There’s salt springs and skiing!
 There’s ranch land and rodeos!
 Hell, up until last year there was even a gay rodeo.

 Alberta is a great road trip province, full of national parks and UNESCO Heritage Sites.
 It’s got Canada’s oldest national park, Banff, where elk roam the streets, and also Canada’s largest national park, Wood Buffalo.
 Then there’s Jasper, Elk Island, Waterton Lakes, Frank Slide, Head-Smash-In-Buffalo-Jump, Lake Louise, Dinosaur Provincial Park and the list goes on.